Handroanthus impetiginosus

+Along with all the other species in the Handroanthus genus, it is the national tree of Paraguay.

 Description

 It is a rather large deciduous tree, with trunks sometimes reaching 80 cm in width and 30 m in height.
 Usually a third of that height is trunk, and two thirds are its longer branches.
 It has a large, globous, but often sparse canopy.
 The tree has a slow growth rate.
 Leaves are opposite and petiolate, 2 to 3 inches long, elliptic and lanceolate, with lightly serrated margins and pinnate venation.
 The leaves are palmately compound with usually 5 leaflets.

 Its bark is brownish grey, tough and hard to peel.
 The wood is of a pleasant yellowish colour, barely knotted and very tough and heavy (0,935 kg/dm³).
 It's rich in tannins and therefore very resistant to weather and sun.
 It is not very useful for furniture since it is so hard to work by hand.
 It can be found as beams or fulfilling other structural uses where needed outdoors.

 In the southern hemisphere, pink lapacho flowers between July and September, before the new leaves appear.
 The flower is large, tubular shaped, its corolla is often pink or magenta, though exceptionally white, about 2 in long.
 There are four stamens and a staminode.
 The fruit consists of a narrow dehiscent capsule containing several winged seeds.

 The flowers are easily accessible to pollinators.
 Some hummingbirds - e.g. black jacobin (Florisuga fusca) and black-throated mango (Anthracothorax nigricollis) - seem to prefer them over the flowers of other Handroanthus species, while for others like the stripe-breasted starthroat (Heliomaster squamosus) it may even be a mainstay food source.